rackerlabs/technical-blog/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

   ip address 10.240.0.1 255.255.255.0
 ```

-e0/1.200 and e0/1.300 will be utilized for the new INSIDE and DMZ vlans, respectively:
+e0/1.200 and e0/1.300 is used for the new INSIDE and DMZ vlans, respectively:

 ```
 interface Ethernet0/1.200